 C_DecryptMessageNext

-CK_DEFINE_FUNCTION(CK_RV, C_DecryptMessageNext)( CK_SESSION_HANDLE hSession,
+CK_DECLARE_FUNCTION(CK_RV, C_DecryptMessageNext)( CK_SESSION_HANDLE hSession,

 CK_BYTE_PTR pCiphertextPart,

 CK_ULONG ulCiphertextPartLen,

 CK_BYTE_PTR pPlaintextPart,

 CK_ULONG_PTR pulPlaintextPartLen,

 CK_FLAGS flags

 );

 C_DecryptMessageNext continues a multiple-part message decryption operation, processing another encrypted message part. hSession is the session’s handle; pCiphertextPart points to the encrypted message part; ulCiphertextPartLen is the length of the encrypted message part; pPlaintextPart points to the location that receives the recovered message part; pulPlaintextPartLen points to the location that holds the length of the recovered message part; flags is set to 0 if there is more ciphertext data to follow, or set to CKF_END_OF_MESSAGE if this is the last ciphertext part.